Case Studies Predicting Missing Friendship Links from Social Graph Structure

 Outcome

 Clustering coefficient: the probability that two neighbors of a node are also connected to each other.
-High local clustering means the graph has dense communities — a strong prior for future edge formation within communities.
+High local clustering means the graph has dense communities - a strong prior for future edge formation within those communities.

-Feature Engineering
+Feature engineering

 Adamic-Adar Index: sum of 1/log(degree) for each common neighbor.
-Down-weights high-degree common neighbors — a shared friend who has 1000 friends is a weaker signal than one who has 10.
+Down-weights high-degree common neighbors - a shared friend who has 1,000 friends is a weaker signal than one who has 10.
 This turned out to be the single most predictive feature.

 Preferential Attachment: product of degree(u) × degree(v).
 The intuition: high-degree nodes are more likely to gain new connections simply because they are already well-connected.

 Degree, eigenvector centrality, clustering coefficient, and PageRank for each node in the pair.
+Included specifically so I could measure how much they add on top of the structural features.

-Modeling and Results
+Modeling and what it showed

 Feature importance ranking (XGBoost):